yuanchenyang/personal-website/research.md

 ---
 {% capture intro-content %}

-I currently do research in convex optimization, with a focus on semidefinite relaxations, polynomial and sum of squares optimization, and solving large-scale problems.
+My research interests center on convex optimization.
+I am currently investigating the theoretical foundations of generative AI models.
+I have worked on semidefinite relaxations, polynomial and sum of squares optimization, and the global landscape of non-convex optimization problems.

 {% endcapture %}